nubenetes/awesome-kubernetes/docs/ChromeDevTools.md

 - [The State of Real-Time Web in 2016](https://banksco.de/p/state-of-realtime-web-2016.html)
 - [SPDY and WebSocket Support at Akamai](https://blogs.akamai.com/2012/07/spdy-and-websocket-support-at-akamai.html)
 - [spring.io: YMNNALFT: Websockets](https://spring.io/blog/2021/01/25/ymnnalft-websockets) Welcome to another installment of You May Not Need Another Library For That (YMNNALFT)!
+- [blog.bitsrc.io: Deep Dive into WebSockets](https://blog.bitsrc.io/deep-dive-into-websockets-e6c4c7622423) Understand the important attributes of WebSockets that every developer should know

 ---
 <center>